lunaperegrina/awesome-bsky/README.md

 Place here links of repos with features involving BlueSky that you like!

-Create an issue if you want a new feature!
+Create an issue if you want a new feature or a PR if you want to add your project to this list!

 ### ✅ READY